rpyaduvanshi950/LLM-s-Personality-check/README.md

 The data is loaded into a Pandas DataFrame for processing.

 ### 3. **Connecting to OpenAI API**
-The notebook establishes a connection to the OpenAI API using an API key.
+The repository establishes a connection to the OpenAI API using an API key.
 This enables automatic response generation for personality-related statements.

 ### 4. **Generating AI Responses**
 A function called `get_items` is used to retrieve personality statements from the dataset.
 Each statement is then formatted into a question template and sent to the OpenAI API to generate responses.